clahub/clahub/README.md

 LocalTunnel
 ------------------

+** Note: ** LocalTunnel is currentyl down and the relevant gem is unavailable unless you get it manually.
+On the LocalTunnel github page, it is suggested to use NGrok (https://ngrok.com/) instead.

 As part of the app, we sign up to receive GitHub webhooks (HTTP requests to `/repo_hook`) to be notified when stuff happens to repos we care about.
 (In particular, we want to know about new pushes so we can assess whether their